Custo is a kiosk for fostering and documenting the relationships between people and things

 - riffed hard on this with Cent

-This is all made by
+This is a project by

 trav!!!